-All sample preservation procedures, container materials, maximum allowable holding times and analytical techniques to be submitted as part of any application or report required by this division shall be performed in accordance with the procedures and techniques specified in 40 CFR Part 136.
-Alternatively, a contractor with the required protocols listed in an approved comprehensive quality assurance plan, may sample and analyze according to the protocols specified in that document.
+All sample preservation procedures, container materials, maximum allowable holding times and analytical techniques to be submitted as part of any application or report required by this chapter shall be performed in accordance with the procedures and techniques specified in 40 CFR Part 136.
+Alternatively, a contractor with the required protocols listed in an approved comprehensive quality assurance plan may sample and analyze according to the protocols specified in that document.

-53.40.020 Sampling
+53.410 SAMPLING.

-A. Sampling for baseline monitoring reports (BMR) and 90-day compliance reports must include a minimum of four grab samples for pH, cyanide, total phenols, oil and grease, sulfide and volatile organic compounds for facilities for which historical sampling data do not exist.
-The City may authorize a lower minimum for facilities with historical sampling data.
-The number of grab samples for periodic compliance reports shall be the number the City determines to be necessary to assess and assure compliance by industrial users with applicable pretreatment standards and requirements.
+(A) Sampling for baseline monitoring reports (BMR) and 90-day compliance reports must include a minimum of four grab samples for total phenols and the parameters listed in § 53.140 pH, cyanide, total phenols, oil and grease, sulfide and volatile organic compounds for facilities for which historical sampling data do not exist.
+The city may authorize a lower minimum for facilities with historical sampling data.
+The number of grab samples for periodic compliance reports shall be the number the city determines to be necessary to assess and assure compliance by industrial users with applicable pretreatment standards and requirements.

-The City will determine on a case-by-case basis whether the user will be able to composite the individual grab samples.
-Grab Samples must be used for pH, cyanide, total phenols, oil and grease, sulfide, and volatile organic compounds.
-For all other pollutants, 24-hour composite samples must be obtained through flow or time-proportional composite sampling techniques, depending on circumstances.
-The City may waive flow-proportional composite sampling for any user that demonstrates that flow-proportional composite sampling is infeasible.
-Where timeproportional composite sampling or grab sampling is authorized by the City, the samples must be representative of the discharge and the decision to allow the alternative sampling must be documented in the industrial user file for that facility or facilities.
-Using protocols (including appropriate preservation) specified in 40 CFR Part 136 and appropriate EPA guidance, multiple grab samples collected during a 24-hour period may be composited prior to the analysis as follows: For cyanide, total phenols, and sulfides the samples may be composited in the laboratory or in the field; for volatile organics and oil and grease, the samples may be composited in the laboratory.
-Composite samples for other parameters unaffected by the compositing procedures as documented in approved EPA methodologies may be authorized by the City, as appropriate.
+The city will determine on a case-by-case basis whether the user will be able to composite the individual grab samples.
+Grab samples must be used for pH, total phenols, and FOG. pH, cyanide, total phenols, oil and grease, sulfide, and volatile organic compounds.
+For all other pollutants, 24-hour composite samples must be obtained through flow- or time-proportional composite sampling techniques, depending on circumstances.
+The city may waive flow-proportional composite sampling for any user that demonstrates that flow-proportional composite sampling is infeasible.
+Where time-proportional composite sampling or grab sampling is authorized by the city, the samples must be representative of the discharge and the decision to allow the alternative sampling must be documented in the industrial user file for that facility or facilities.
+Using protocols (including appropriate preservation) specified in 40 CFR Part 136 and appropriate EPA guidance, multiple grab samples collected during a 24-hour period may be composited prior to the analysis as follows: For cyanide, total phenols, and sulfides, the samples may be composited in the laboratory or in the field; for volatile organics and oil and grease, the samples may be composited in the laboratory.
+Composite samples for other parameters unaffected by the compositing procedures as documented in approved EPA methodologies may be authorized by the city, as appropriate.